Rotational Molding: Advantages and Disadvantages

 Bottom line: if you require an economy of scale, look into blow molding.
 It offers a number of advantages over rotomolding for high-volume production.

 Blow molding reigns when it comes to part weight, porosity, tooling costs, cycle times, and piece price for high-volume production.
-If you’d like to learn more, check out Regency Plastic’s Extrusion Blow Molding Process page.
+If you’d like to learn more, check out our Plastic’s Extrusion Blow Molding Process page.